Linaro/uadk/docs/wd_design.md

 ## Overview

 UADK is a framework for user application to access hardware accelerator in a unified, secure, and efficient way.
-UADK is comprised of UACCE, libwd and many other algorithm libraries for different applications.
+UADK is comprised of libwd, user-space driver and many other algorithm libraries for different applications.

 ![overview](./wd_overview.png)